SkywardSyntax/NewYear/README.md

 # New Year's Countdown

 This project is a simple static webpage that displays a countdown to the next New Year's Day.
+(I made it in an hour because I was too lazy to lookup a countdown online)

 ## Project Structure